Freeze88-2/LP2_P1/README.md

 -The Research of positions in rows
 -Resetting of values
--Checking Objects by its colour
+-Checking Objects by its color
 -Checking Objects by its form

 Before going deeply into the explanation of each tasks, it's important to know that this Heuristic works by checking its surroundings and setting values that depend on the turn and position also by form and colour of the objects.
-It also resets all values except the value of the actual board the difference being that after reseting, instead of checking the colour it will check the form and so on.
+It also resets all values except the value of the actual board the difference being that after resetting, instead of checking the color it will check the form and so on.

 The following flowchart represents the functionality of this heuristic where